|Cabin||Fares from (pp)|

 During your stay we've included a tour jam packed with the best attractions and various activities to take part in!
 Grand Penguins offers the best of Phillip Island with fantastic interactive experiences all culminating with the iconic nightly Penguin Parade.
 Imagine this … being able to get up close and personal with native animals in a wildlife sanctuary, being guided through activities at a working farm on Churchill Island, celebrating all things chocolate at Panny's "Amazing World of Chocolate" and finally, witnessing the star attraction ...
 Little Penguins waddling in from the ocean to return to their burrows.
 It is this nightly ritual of the Penguin Parade that has drawn so many visitors to Phillip Island Nature Parks and once you have seen it, you have to admit that it is a very special event to witness.

-Disembark the ship and transfer to the airport for your overnight flight back to the UK.
+A private transfer will take you to the airport for your overnight flight back to the UK